All Episodes

 That's what they're saying.

-That's we're gonna get away with saying.
+That's what we're going to get away with saying.

-George W. Bush, British petroleum.
+George W. Bush, British Petroleum.

 Look what capitalism does.

-Well, Obama's in the process of destroying.
+It destroys while Obama is in the process of destroying.

 Europe is socialist.